 The secret sauce for most competitive candidates?
-Enjoy the case interview process.
+Enjoying the case interview process.
 It can be stressful, yes.
 But if you don’t enjoy this process, you certainly won’t enjoy life on the job.
-Engage your interviewer in a business conversation as you go through the case and showcase that you enjoy solving business problems.
+Some of our recent MBA-level candidates who landed offers found that getting comfortable with cases made them more comfortable with real clients.
+Engage your interviewer in a conversation as you go through the case and showcase that you enjoy solving business problems.
 If you do that, you’ll be well on your way to case interview success!

 Prepping for a case interview with no experience can be a daunting task.
 We hope we’ve given you some helpful tips for where to start with your prep.
-For expert help, join our Black Belt program for 8 hours of 1:1 cocahing and access to our entire online curriculum, including 500 practice cases, 9 video courses, 10K+ case drills, and more.
-We’ll build a customized plan and execute it together to prepare you for the case (and behavioral) interview.
+For expert help, join our Black Belt program for 8, 1 hour, 1:1 coaching sessions and access to our entire online curriculum, including 550+ practice cases, 9 video courses, 10K+ case drills, and more.
+We’ll build a customized plan and execute it together to prepare you for upcoming case (and behavioral) interviews.